anaserrasilva/islandNeighbours/README.md

 #save each island to an individual tree file
 write.islands(islands) #outputs 2 Newick formatted tree files, island_1.tre and island_2.tre

-##using algorithm similar to graph colouring, but without the graphs
-#merge neighbourhoods with shared trees to obtain NNI islands
-#WARNING Always add output = list() parameter, this is needed for the recursion to work!
-islands <- xSDislands(testTrees, threshold = 2, output = list()) #outputs list with 2 multiPhylo objects, each with 5 trees

-#save each island to an individual tree file
-write.islands(islands) #outputs 2 Newick formatted tree files, island_1.tre and island_2.tre
 ```

 For large tree distributions (>500 trees) it is advisable to run the neighbourhood extraction in parallel, please set verbose = FALSE.